 How can we be certain that our families are getting enough vitamin D in their diet without relying on the so-called “fortified” cereals, milks and synthetic vitamins?
 I often suggest using lard in baking (like our grandmother’s pies!) and sautéing.

-But one of the key defenses against the winter blues and an easy way to sustain your vitamin D levels is to take fermented cod liver oil daily.
-Fermented cod liver oil is packed with fat-soluble vitamin D, which helps promote bone and teeth growth as well as building immunity.
+But one of the key defenses against the winter blues and an easy way to sustain your vitamin D levels is to take cod liver oil daily.
+Cod liver oil is packed with fat-soluble vitamin D, which helps promote bone and teeth growth as well as building immunity.
 It also supports healthy body weight and encourages brain development and lung function.

 The information provided in this article is for educational purposes only